gear4s/totally-di/README.md

 ## Why?

-- To inject constructor dependencies without the need to decorate modules with annotations
-- To enable easier testing and design of modules
+To facilitate better architecture and testing of modules, by decoupling dependencies via the Inversion of Control pattern.

 ## Some background reading for the uninitiated